 Emotional wellness is more than feeling happy.
 In fact, a key part of emotional wellness is accepting that you won’t feel content all — or maybe even most — of the time.
 By acknowledging your feelings and working through them, you can become more in touch with your inner life and practice emotional wellness.
-Processing your emotions through writing, talk therapy or conversations with people you trust can make this task easier.
-Emotional wellness helps you manage your stress and build resilience in the face of temptations or setbacks.
+Processing your emotions through writing, talk therapy or in conversations with people you trust can make this task easier.
+Emotional wellness can help you manage your stress and build resilience in the face of temptations or setbacks.

 Whether you realize it or not, you’re always on the lookout for new ways to stimulate and engage your brain.
-But if you seek out this stimulation without care or consideration, you may find yourself participating in passive activities, like scrolling through social media or watching reality television.
-While these can be satisfying in the moment, they lack the depth and meaning needed for true intellectual wellness.
+But if you seek out this stimulation without care or consideration, you may find yourself participating in passive activities like scrolling through social media or watching hours of television.
+While these activities can be satisfying in the moment, they lack the depth and meaning needed for true intellectual wellness.
 Instead, cultivate your curiosity by engaging in challenging activities that interest you.
 Learn how to play the piano.
 Write a short story.
 Read a book by your favorite author, or scan your local bookstore for something new.
 Staying open to new ideas, interests and wisdom enriches your days and makes life worth living.